arjitb/PoliWise/README.md

 Remember to run 'bundle install' before you start your rails server

-reminder info on doc orgranizaion
+reminder info on doc orgranization

 Parsed page content is found under : app/views/static_pages
     -eg. Home, About, Help